 It was an easy decision therefore to widen my brief from purely writing about wine to actively pursuing wine education albeit informally.

 Hence the introduction of Wine Tasting Events (see Wine Events for more details).

 - Wine Consultancy and Sales -

-Coming soon is the Wine Demystifier ‘Wine Club‘, offering a regular selection of hand-picked wines in a mixed six case.
+We have recently launched the Wine Demystifier ‘Wine Club‘, offering a regular selection of hand-picked wines in a mixed six case.
 There is no joining fee and no commitment to buy each cycle, what you will get is an opportunity to buy great wines at highly competitive prices.

 There is an ever growing world of wine out there and so much to try and enjoy but even if you don’t enjoy a particular bottle, don’t automatically assume you ‘don’t like’ that particular variety, have an open mind and try and try again.